 – Want to grasp the basics on CPR and using a defib?
 This two and a half hour course is great at giving people confidence in life-threatening situations.

 – Working in a school can be an emotionally tough environment for staff.
-Whether you choose to invest in a Mental Health First Aid course for your staff or the welfare of your pupils, this is proving more and more beneficial.
+Whether you choose to invest in a Mental Health Training course for your staff or the welfare of your pupils, this is proving more and more beneficial.

 The good thing is, your school is already likely to know which first aid qualification you need.
 Phew.
 So unless you are considering alternative options – usually the choice isn’t a difficult one.